malys/flickr-uploader/README.md

   -b, --bad-files       Save on database bad files to prevent continuous
                         uploading attempts.
 Bad files are files in your Library that flickr does not recognize (Error 5).
+                        Check also option -c.
+  -c, --clean-bad-files
+                        Resets the badfiles table/list to allow a new uploading attempt for bad files.
+Bad files are files in your Library that flickr does not recognize (Error 5).
+Check also option -b.
+  -z, --search-for-duplicates
+                        Lists duplicated files: same checksum, same title, list SetName (if different).
+Not operational at this time.
 ```

 ## Task Scheduler (cron)